buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcFixedReferenceSweptAreaSolid.md

 The remaining attributes are defaulted to define a corresponding transformation matrix **T(u)**, which varies with the _Directrix_ parameter **u**.

-> NOTE&nbsp; The geometric shape of the solid is not dependent upon the curve parameterization; the volume depends upon the area swept and the length of the _Directrix_.
+> NOTE  The geometric shape of the solid is not dependent upon the curve parameterization; the volume depends upon the area swept and the length of the _Directrix_.

-> NOTE&nbsp; Entity adapted from **fixed_reference_swept_surface** defined in ISO 10303-42.
+> NOTE  Entity adapted from **fixed_reference_swept_surface** defined in ISO 10303-42.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 { .spec-head}
 Informal Propositions: